-How to Turn Yourself into a Fat Burner
+How to Become a Fat Burner & Lost Body Fat

 In an earlier post, I talked about sugar burners and fat burners—and I told you why becoming a fat burner can melt off your belly fat and even save your life.
 In case you missed it, here’s a quick recap: If you eat a high-carb diet, you’re loading your body with sugar (or with other carbs that your body turns into sugar).